BUEC500C1/twitter-summarizer-rest-service-hanchenzhang/README.md

 Main Exercise:  Integrate hw4 module to become a RESTFUL system, Deploy your system to free AWS services

 # Introduction to Hanchen's video generation package.
-The file videoHW4.py is the main function file that contains:
+The file app.py is the main function file that construct a basic flask-Restful web system with two front end pages:

-Twitterfeed(): carwling text from specified twitter user based on tweepy (API). createpng(): put each text into png image that stores in the folder image.github video_convertion() grabbing images from the image folder and generate video that display each frame for 3 seconds.
-The video generation command are all based on ffmpeg.
-The root directory contains a file "output_@BU_Tweets.mp4" is shown as example.
+`./templates/main.html` is the root page which allow user to put the target twitter username to create the video `./templates/result.html` is the reuslt page after the video successfully created.

+The `./videos` directory contains a file "output_@BU_Tweets.mp4" is shown as example.

 # The Queue:
 The file videoqueue.py create a queue that works for a "brain" that control the running of functions in the videoHW4.py.